alphagov/specialist-publisher/README.md

 1. Create a model which inherits from `Document` within: `specialist-publisher/app/models`

   - Structure of this model will be very similar to those of other format models.
-See `aaib_report.rb` for an example of what the model for this new format will need to include (i.e validations, `FORMAT_SPECIFIC_FIELDS` and the `publishing_api_document_type`)
+See `aaib_report.rb` for an example of what the model for this new format will need to include (i.e validations, `FORMAT_SPECIFIC_FIELDS`)

 1. Add the format definition to the `data` hash in `ApplicationController`.
 This ensures that the file naming convention of `specialist-publisher` will work for the new format